sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

 Click on Use Token
 ==================

-A security token (sometimes called an authentication token) is a small hardware device that the owner carries to authorize access to a network service.
+A Security Token (sometimes called an Authentication Token) is a small hardware device that the owner carries to authorize access to a network service.

 .. figure:: ../_assets/tutorials/token/token6.PNG